 Insulation is Key to Pipe Protection

-You may not have any worries about frozen pipes this year if they are strategically placed in sealed, insulated interior areas throughout your home.
+If your home’s pipes are strategically placed in sealed, insulated interior areas throughout your home, you may not have any worries about frozen pipes this year.
 Your home itself provides necessary insulation.
 However, unprotected frozen pipes can burst and cause some very real damage to your property.

 Before winter, you can: